nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb.rst

     :pyobject: EnrolmentWithDCB

-The test case is the same enrolement test case used in the :doc:`previous example </topics/examples/coursebooking>`, but this time executed with the :class:`~examples.coursebookingdcb.application.EnrolmentWithDCB` class above rather than :class:`~examples.coursebooking.application.EnrolmentWithAggregates`.
+The test case is the same enrolment test case used in the :doc:`previous example </topics/examples/coursebooking>`, but this time executed with the :class:`~examples.coursebookingdcb.application.EnrolmentWithDCB` class above rather than :class:`~examples.coursebooking.application.EnrolmentWithAggregates`.
 The test method is run twice, once with an in-memory implementation of the DCB event store, and again with a PostgreSQL implementation (see below).